UPTokenizing/digitalIdentity/birthCertificate/README.md

-# Genesis Identity Microservice
+# Birth Certificate Microservice
 ## General description
-  This application contains all services to store information in the Blockchain to the system called Genesis Identity.
+  This application contains all services to store information in the Blockchain to the system called birth Certificate.
 This offers a solution using a microservice architecture.

 ## Pre-requirements
   Althouth it should have been installed previously.
 Check if you have the network created: